-Julius Chaim was born in Tarnow, Poland, on March 21, 1892, and murdered in Auschwitz on February 1st, 1943.
-He reached the age of 50 years.
+Julius Chaim was born in Tarnow, Poland on 21 March 1892, and murdered at Auschwitz on 1 February 1943 at 50 years of age.

-Esther Chaim-Tannenhaus was born in Bajazesty, Romania on May 14, 1897.
-She was murdered in Auschwitz on February 1, 1943.
-She reached the age of 45 years.
+Esther Chaim-Tannenhaus was born in Bajazesty, Romania on 14 May 1897.
+She was murdered at Auschwitz on 1 February 1943.
+She was 45 years old.